-If a stable identifier is used for assigning an address and such mapping is discovered by an attacker, e.g. a hostname being put into DNS, it can be used for tracking user.
-In particular both passive (a service that the client connects to can log client's address and draw conclusions regarding its location and movement patterns based on address it is connecting from) and active (attacker can send ICMP echo requests or other probe packets to networks of suspected client locations) methods can be used.
-To give specific example, by accessing a social portal from tomeklaptop.coffee.somecity.com.example, tomeklaptop.mycompany.com.example and tomek-laptop.myisp.example.com, the portal administrator can draw conclusions about tomek-laptop's owner current location and his habits.
+If a stable identifier is used for assigning an address and such mapping is discovered by an attacker, it can be used for tracking a user.
+In particular both passive (a service that the client connects to can log the client's address and draw conclusions regarding its location and movement patterns based on the addresses it is connecting from) and active (an attacker can send ICMP echo requests or other probe packets to networks of suspected client locations) methods can be used.
+To give specific example, by accessing a social portal from tomek-laptop.coffee.somecity.com.example, tomeklaptop.mycompany.com.example and tomek-laptop.myisp.example.com, the portal administrator can draw conclusions about tomek-laptop's owner's current location and his habits.